Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```
 MOVE R0, 42 #Moves the value 42 into the Register R0.
 ```
-If the immidiate is larger than 16 bits, the assembler will automatically split the `move` instructions into a `movel` and `moveu` instruction to load the upper and lower half of the value separately.
+If the immidiate is larger than 16 bits, the assembler will  split the `move` instruction into multiple machine code instructions.
+It will load the upper 16 bits first into the lower 16 bits of the register, then shift them to the left by 16 bits and OR the result with the zero extended lower 16 bits.

 If the immidiate enable bit is not set, the instruction is decoded like this:
 |31-28| 27-26                 |24-22                |21    |20-10      |9-5            |4-0                  |